 This isn’t the end of the story though.
 In addition to keeping oxygen out, you need to provide a way for the carbon dioxide that builds up in your vessel to escape.
 Bacteria produce a lot of carbon dioxide as they grow and thrive.
 This is a good thing as it gives your ferments that pleasing fizziness but you don’t want it to build up in your vessel.
 You need that carbon dioxide to push the oxygen that is present in your vessel up and then out of the vessel.
 In addition, too much carbon dioxide could lead to an exploding jar.
 True anaerobic fermentation properly handles oxygen AND carbon dioxide.

 Are there any ferments that DO need oxygen present?

 Yes!
 Aerobic fermentation is the method used to ferment many beverages like kombucha, beer, and wine as well as apple cider vinegar.
 These ferments need oxygen present in order to develop the correct ph and the best flavors.But just to confuse you further, these ferments are actually BOTH aerobic and anaerobic.
 That is another post!

-Why won’t other set ups work?
 Many products state that they are anaerobic.
+Will any old set-up work?

 In order to get truly anaerobic conditions you have to have glass or ceramic jars AND lids, because they are both strong enough to withstand the pressure from fermentation gasses.